-In this article I’m going to list my fifteen principles for complete customer service and let you draw your own conclusions.
+In this article I’m going to list my fifteen principles for complete customer service.

 - Is this principle really important for my organization?